EURO GOVT-Bunds rise as markets position for weaker payrolls

 By Ana Nicolaci da Costa

-Euro zone bonds broadly recovered from losses made on Thursday after comments by European Central Bank President Mario Draghi fuelled concerns over the future of global monetary stimulus, but bonds of more vulnerable states underperformed.
+Euro zone bonds recovered from sharp losses made on Thursday after comments by European Central Bank President Mario Draghi fuelled concerns over the future of global monetary stimulus.

-Market participants said the main risk was that the data undershoots expectations.
-According to a Reuters survey, 170,000 jobs were added in May though a private sector employment report this week came in below forecast.
+Market participants said the major risk was that the non-farm payrolls data undershoots expectations, in a Reuters survey, that 170,000 jobs were added last month.
+A private sector employment report this week came in below forecast.

-September Bund futures rose 63 ticks to 144.08.
+German Bund futures rose 43 ticks to 143.88.
 The June contract expired on Thursday and has rolled over into the September one.

-Markets have become particularly sensitive to U.S. data on concerns the Fed may soon begin scaling back its bond purchases.
-The central bank has said it will keep buying assets until it sees a significant improvement in the labour market before "tapering" its stimulus measures.
+Markets have become particularly sensitive to U.S. data in recent weeks on concerns the Fed may soon begin scaling back its bond purchases.
+The central bank has said it would need to see a significant improvement in the labour market before "tapering" its stimulus measures.

 "I think we have got to see (payrolls) numbers above 200,000 on a consistent basis to start really unnerving markets" regarding the possibility of Fed tapering, one trader said.
-But he expected the payrolls report to be weak.
+"A weak payrolls, I think, is a risk."

 Euro zone bonds broadly recovered after falling in the previous session when ECB's Draghi gave no hints that further monetary easing was imminent.